Home/Blog/Lifestyle/Food & Nutrition/Top 9 Health Benefits of Toor Dal (Arhar Dal) with Its Uses and Side Effects

 Conclusion

-Toor dal nutrition is a powerhouse, offering a rich source of protein, fibre, and essential vitamins and minerals essential for a healthy diet.
-This delicious dal also offers numerous health benefits, including aiding in cholesterol reduction, diabetes management, treating diarrhoea, jaundice, and mouth sores.
+Toor dal nutrition is a rich source of protein, fibre, and essential vitamins and minerals.
+This delicious dal also offers numerous health benefits, including aiding cholesterol reduction, diabetes management, and managing diarrhoea.
 It is particularly beneficial during pregnancy for foetal growth.
-It is an excellent choice for those looking for home remedies for weight loss, malaria, and jaundice.

 FAQs